Frequently Asked Questions

-EdReady is designed to help you prepare for the math placement test, as well as provide you with the skills to be successful in any math class offered at UM or the Missoula College that is at or below the Applied Calculus (M 162) level.
+EdReady is UM’s math placement system in addition to providing you with the skills to be successful in any math class offered at UM or the Missoula College that is at or below the Applied Calculus (M 162) level.

 Please note that the EdReady program does help prepare students for the algebraic portion of Calculus I (M 171), but does not have in-depth modules for the trigonometry needed for success in that course.
 Please contact the Math Department for specific online sites for trigonometry assistance.

 Who can use the EdReady Montana program?